Norman, OK Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels can increase your home value in Norman.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+Yes, solar panels can increase home value in Norman.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $250,000 home in Norman, that could mean roughly $10,000 in added value.